xulihang/ImageTrans_chrome_extension/README.md

 ## Installation

 1. Install from [Chrome Store](https://chromewebstore.google.com/detail/imagetrans/lkijcgjookpddgfacoankphnpbinmhia?hl=en) or manually install it by downloading this repository and installing the extension through More Tools->Extensions->Load unpacked.
 Remember to check developer mode.
-2. Purchase ImageTrans and install it.
+2. Purchase ImageTrans and install it (optional if you just use PaddleOCR).
 3. Download [ImageTrans_wsServer.jar](https://github.com/xulihang/ImageTrans_wsServer/releases/download/builds/ImageTrans_wsServer.jar) and put it with ImageTrans.
 4. (Optional.
 The function is already built into the extension.)
 Install and enable [Allow CORS](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) to remove restrictions on downloading images for some websites.

 ## Usage

 1. Pin the ImageTrans extension.
 2. Open ImageTrans.
 Open Server through Tools->Server.
 Press Start the server button and press Reconnect button.
 Check silent translation mode if you want ImageTrans to do tasks silently.
 3. Open or create an ImageTrans project.
 Set up things like its language pair in project setting.
 Choose params like ocrengine and language.
 4. In Chrome, right click on the image to translate it.
 5. If the context menu is disabled, you can use the popup menu to translate the image in the center of the screen.
 You can also set it to translate the image behind the mouse cursor.
 After the setup, you can press CTRL+SHIFT+F (CTRL+SHIFT+V on mac) to call the popup and press TAB to alter the buttons.
 Then press Enter to run the desired action like translating the image or getting the image's src.

+ImageTrans is optional if you use PaddleOCR.
+PaddleOCR is used by default.
+You can also setup OpenAI APIs to use ChatGPT, Gemini, etc.

+PaddleOCR's function is limited (lack of supported languages and options).

 ## Supported Web Sites